 Voluntary (Aided) School

-Our Christian Mission Statement
+Our Christian Vision Statement

 We are proud to be a Church (Aided) School.
-We see our values of community, friendship, happiness, forgiveness, perseverance and creativity at the heart of everything we do.
+We see our values of community, friendship, joy, forgiveness, perseverance and creation at the heart of everything we do.
 Worship revolves around a termly value and the children are taught how these values can be interpreted and used in our everyday lives.
 Our local Church is St Nicholas in Ash and we have strong links with the Church.
 Reverend David Moulden leads weekly worship and we visit the Church throughout the year as well as for special services such as; Harvest, Carol Service, Easter Service and our year 6 leavers.
 Our children attend the SNICS group on alternate Wednesdays and enjoy this link with the Church.
 Our RE governor, appointed by the Archdeacon, is Bill Vennart.

 A brief history of the Church